 Soloman Padam Singh Oration has been replaced by Dr. K.A.
 Dinshaw Oration proposed by Maharashtra Chapter along with TMH Mumbai, lead by Dr. S.K.
 Srivastava, Prof. and Head Radiotherapy T.M.H Mumbai.
 The Maharashtra chapter and TMH Mumbai have given the contribution for the same to AROI.

 The Inaugration of the annual conference to be done in the evening of the Day 1 of the conference, after ICRO program – which was carried out in Kolkata.
 It was proposed not to hold parallel sessions with proffered papers which was also observed in Kolkata.
 For the 1st time five live members of ICRO were selected by the governing council of ICRO for the prestigious award of Fellow of ICRO.
 Dr. Subir Ganguly, Dr. Ravichandran, Dr. P G Jayaprakash, Dr. Sushmita Ghoshal, Dr. Manoj Sharma were awarded as FICRO in this year.

-New Fellowships has been started for post PG students of <35 yrs age for training in advanced centers with a grant amount of
+New Fellowships has been started for post PG students of

 Rs.50,000 per person for two Persons Rs.20,000 per person for one person

 It was proposed to start a new AROI- International fellowship for the members of the age 35-40 yrs, having value of for Rs.
 1 lakh.
 It will be funded by AROI, if association cannot find a sponser.